Science Curriculum Intent:

 Nurture: Our aims for science to foster nurture would be to include the following in a range of different lessons:

-Collaboration – experimenting together.
+- Collaboration – experimenting together.

-Resilience – open ended experiments, evaluating experiments, discussing what happens when they don't work.
+- Resilience – open-ended experiments, evaluating experiments, discussing what happens when they don't work.

-Communication – team work, explaining the experiment, experiment recording.
+- Communication – team work, explaining the experiment, experiment recording.

 Curiosity: Science should promote curiosity through the use of questioning.
 What if?
 How could I...?
-Questions should be open ended.
+Questions should be open-ended.
 A typical unit may include the teacher posing a question and providing resources for them to explore.
 The children may be asked 'what would you like to learn?' and then opportunities provided for them to explore this further.

-Diversity: During science learning teachers should explore a diverse range of scientists inc different genders and races.
+Diversity: During science learning teachers should explore a diverse range of scientists including different genders and races.
 To experience fairness, children will be encouraged to assign their own roles within an experiment and look at who is doing what.
 Different roles should be shared out each time to ensure everyone gets to explore each option.
 We would aim to explore scientific careers and different branches of science as well as promoting the importance of girls in STEM.

 Ambition: Our aims here are to activate prior learning and then to extend the children from this point.
 We would expect risk taking to be a key part of science practical lessons.
-The children should be offered new experiences and chances to challenge themselves, exceed their own expectations and realise they can do something that they never though they could do.
+The children should be offered new experiences and chances to challenge themselves, exceed their own expectations and realise they can do something that they never thought they could do.
 Throughout it all they should be taught to embrace mistakes.